New Professionals Institute (NPI)

 I thought it was very valuable and helped introduce networking in a not-so-overwhelming way considering how many people attended the conference as a whole.
 If I ever needed someone to talk to, I knew I could count on my fellow NPI cohort.

 I can't even begin to tell you how helpful this was for me.
 I am almost two years into my position managing the carding office with no prior experience of how to do this.
 The information I learned during NPI and the NACCU conference is invaluable.

 I think NPI was well prepared and formatted.
 It was great that it was made clear in the beginning that you were not trying to put us on the spot.
-That seemed to relax everyone and make it flow better.
+That seemed to relax everyone and make it flow.
 Y'all did a great job of keeping it moving and entertaining.
-I've got the attention span of a gnat but you kept mine.
 Thanks for providing this interactive, educational and important program.

 I felt this experience was extremely valuable in helping me to understand aspects of campus cards which I had not previously thought about.
 It was also helpful hearing about the challenges that other campuses are experiencing.

 The NPI was a great experience and the information provided was very helpful.
 The networking with others was great and I appreciate everyone's willingness to share the different pros and cons of doing things on their respective campuses.
 I think that is what helps us all make decisions on our campuses: communication with each other.

 Ask any question, you'll get crowd-sourced answers (and discussion) from experts.